schmitech/schmitech.github.io/services.md

 permalink: /services/
 ---

-At SchmiTech, we empower organizations to harness the transformative power of open-source Large Language Models (LLMs).
+At Schmitech, we empower organizations to harness the transformative power of open-source Large Language Models (LLMs).
 Our tailored solutions are designed to elevate your operations, enhance decision-making, and future-proof your business.
 Explore our services and discover how we can help you succeed with cutting-edge AI.

 ---